19. Integration with Kubernetes

 19.2.
 CNI plugins

-Robin supports three CNI plugins, namely Open vSwitch (OVS), Calico and SR-IOV, in order to help orchestrate container networking for applications deployed on Robin.
+These CNI plugins enables you to orchestrate container networking for applications deployed on Robin CNP.
 Each of these is regarded as a driver for an IP-Pool without which an application cannot be created.
 Each has its own advantages and might be the preferred network specification based on the workload.
 Detailed below are some notes on each driver and the benefits they bring.

 Note